 Experiencing a traumatic event can impact on all areas of life.
 Our team provide practical and emotional support, such as assisting with housing and finances and accessing health and wellbeing services.
 Our Emotional Skills Programme also provides people with the tools to manage the symptoms of trauma.Read on

-Our team of experienced, qualified and trainee counsellors offer one-to-one sessions, group and EMDR therapy.
+Our team of experienced, qualified and trainee counsellors offer one-to-one sessions and group therapy.
 Always adopting a person-centered approach, we work to understand each person’s unique experience, personal circumstances and preferences before recommending a course of therapy.Find out more

 Sue Lambert Trust hosts lots of support groups, including music, art-based and creative writing, many of which are led by our clients.
 We also host regular informal group sessions.
 A safe and kind space to talk.
 All groups are open to clients for as long as needed.Group information

-Our resources section, compiled by our specialist team at Sue Lambert Trust, contains articles, advice and self-help guides for survivors of sexual violence, sexual assault and domestic abuse.Click for resources
+Our resources section, compiled by our specialist team at Sue Lambert Trust, contains articles, advice and self-help guides for survivors of sexual abuse and sexual violence.Click for resources